yanivpaz/machine-learning/README.md

 - clusters - multi classification  ( unsupervised ) - categorize people

 ## Algorithms
+more than 700 types
 - decision tree
 - neural networks ( deep learning )
 - regression
 - kmeans (clusters)
 - bayesian
+- reinforcment

 ## Typical flow
 - prepare training  data
+  * remove noisy data points for accurate results
   * select features (input to the problem)
   * 10 times data points as features ( 5 features need 50 data points)
   * imputation - the assignment of a value to something by inference from the value of the products or processes to which it contributes